-Winter is upon us, and all across the southern states eyes turn to energy bills and minds towards how to make them smaller.
-Recently many people have asked me what is the most efficient way to heat my home?
+Winter is upon us, and all across the southern states people are reviewing their energy bills and thinking about how to make them smaller.
+Recently many people have asked what is the most efficient way to heat their homes.

 As with anything to do with thermodynamics, the answer is complicated, but there are some solid rules to help shape your thinking.

 Simply put, insulate, insulate, insulate, then add more insulation.

 Both heating and cooling come down to one fundamental problem; how to put heat where you want it and keep it there.
 That means outside in summer and inside in winter.

 The rate that heat enters or leaves a building is governed by the materials that make up your “building envelope:” the surface which surrounds your living spaces.
 You have to prevent heat from crossing the boundary of your walls, ceiling, floor, windows, and doors without your permission.

 We say “without your permission” because in winter your first priority must be getting sunlight into the house and keeping it from leaving again.

 Direct sunlight is almost entirely ultraviolet (UV) radiation, which passes easily through glass and into your living room.
 Once it strikes an object, it heats up and the sunlight becomes infrared (IR) radiation, which is best thought of as radiant heat.
 IR radiation doesn’t pass through glass as readily as UV radiation, so the room heats up.
 Ever left your car in the sun for a day where it is a lovely 70 degrees outside but 113 degrees inside your car?
 It is exactly this mechanism at work.

 An air source heat pump must meet or exceed 15 SEER and 12.5 EER and 8.5 HSPF in order to qualify for the tax credit.
 Package heat pump systems must meet or exceed 14 SEER and 12 SEER and 8 HSPF.